simpeijie/jekyll-now/_posts/2017-4-1-Pacman-Multiagent.md

 </script>
 <script type="text/javascript" src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML"></script>

 In this project, I design agents (Pacman and ghosts) for the classic version of Pacman as well as implement both minimax with alpha-beta pruning and expectimax search.
 The point of this project is to get Pacman to reach his goals in scenarios where there are more than one adversary.
+The code is available [here](https://github.com/simpeijie/CS188-Artificial-Intelligence/tree/master/multiagent).

 ## Background